Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 • Multiple monitoring features including dark web, home title, and social media monitoring

-LifeLock identity theft protection comes from Norton, a trusted security name with decades of experience.
+LifeLock identity theft protection is powered by Norton, a trusted security brand with decades of experience.
 LifeLock stands out for its extensive identity theft insurance coverage, which can range from $1.05 million to $3 million, depending on the plan you choose.
-LifeLock boasts robust identity monitoring, but you have to pay for the top-tier plan to unlock all the services.
+LifeLock boasts robust identity monitoring, but you must pay for the top-tier plan to unlock all the services.

 In this article